trinamntn08/RadarVisualizer/README.md

    cmake --build .

 ### Running the Application
-After building the project, you can run the executable from the bin directory.
+After building the project, you can run the `run.bat` file to execute the application.
+This script sets the necessary environment variable for the shader directory before launching the executable.

+## Project Status
+Please note that this project is still in progress, and additional functionalities will be added in future updates.